Chart Color Schemes

 Old Beach lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Old Beach's population is estimated at around 4,841 as of Feb 2026.
-This reflects an increase of 447 people (10.2%) since the 2021 Census, which reported a population of 4,394 people.
-The change is inferred from the resident population of 4,653 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 301 validated new addresses since the Census date.
-This level of population equates to a density ratio of 192 persons per square kilometer.
-Old Beach's 10.2% growth since the 2021 census exceeded the SA4 region (4.9%) and the Greater Hobart area, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by natural growth contributing approximately 45.0% of overall population gains during recent periods.
+The population of the suburb of Old Beach was estimated at around 4,823 as of May 2026.
+This reflects an increase of 429 people since the 2021 Census, which reported a population of 4,394 people.
+The change is inferred from the resident population of 4,709 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 316 validated new addresses since the Census date.
+This level of population equates to a density ratio of 191 persons per square kilometer.
+Old Beach's growth of 9.8% since the 2021 census exceeded the SA4 region's growth of 3.9%.
+Population growth was primarily driven by natural growth, contributing approximately 45.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data and to estimate growth by age group in the years post-2032, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, an above median population growth is projected for the suburb, with an expected increase of 954 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 15.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, Tasmania State Government's Regional/LGA projections released in 2022 with a base year of 2021 are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, an above median population growth is projected for the suburb, with an expected increase of 852 persons by 2041 based on aggregated SA2-level projections, reflecting a gain of 15.3% in total over the 16 years.

 Frequently Asked Questions - Population